cmu-delphi/covidcast-indicators/.github/CONTRIBUTING.md

 ### Creating your indicator

-Create a directory for your new indicator by making a copy of `_template_r` or `_template_python` depending on the programming language you intend to use.
-If using Python, add the name of the directory to the list found in `jobs > build > strategy > matrix > packages` in `.github/workflows/python-ci.yml`, which will enable automated checks for your indicator when you make PRs.
+Create a directory for your new indicator by making a copy of `_template_python`.
+(We also make a `_template_r` available, but R should be only used as a last resort, due to complications using it in production.)
+Add the name of the directory to the list found in `jobs > build > strategy > matrix > packages` in `.github/workflows/python-ci.yml`, which will enable automated checks for your indicator when you make PRs.
 The template copies of `README.md` and `REVIEW.md` include the minimum requirements for code structure, documentation, linting, testing, and method of configuration.
 Beyond that, we don't have any established restrictions on implementation; you can look at other existing indicators see some examples of code layout, organization, and general approach.

 * Consult your peers with questions! :handshake: